vivecamorris/name_deck/README.md

 "A person's name is to him or her the sweetest and most important sound in any language." - Dale Carnegie

+"Always use the proper name for things, Harry.
+Fear of a name increases fear of the thing itself." - Albus Dumbledore

 Want to advance your career--or just brighten someone's day?
 Greeting a person by name isn't just polite.
 It's a powerful way to solidify relationships.

 This app will help people quickly learn the names of a specific group of people.
 Potential uses are: